Karnes County Detention, TX

 Q

-Yes.
-Adult visitors must present government-issued photo identification, and visitors are subject to identification and personal searches under facility security procedures.
+Attorney-client visits are confidential, and the facility provides private consultation rooms for legal consultations.
+You'll still need to present government-issued photo ID and may be subject to identification and personal searches under facility security procedures.

 Visitation